-1. They Are Loving Family Dogs
+1. They Are Loving, Family Dogs

 There’s a reason Pit Bulls are referred to as “nanny dogs.”
 That’s because they are so loving and gentle around children.

 2. They Need Lots Of Play And Strong Toys

 Pit Bull puppies love to play, and they love to chew.
-This breed is not for owners who can’t spend a lot of time with them, as they have a lot of energy and can get destructive if they aren’t physically and mentally stimulated.
+This breed is not for people who can’t spend a lot of time with their dogs, as they have a lot of energy and can get destructive if they aren’t physically and mentally stimulated.

-3. They Are Not Like The Original Bull Baiting Dogs
+3. They Are Not Like The Original Bull-Baiting Dogs

 However, the aggressive tendencies of the breed have since been almost completely bred out in modern times.
-Even the Pit Bulls of old were extremely reluctant to bite humans, as their owners wanted a dog that wouldn’t bite when they reached their hands into the ring to drag the dogs away.
+Even the Pit Bulls of old were extremely reluctant to bite humans, as their owners wanted dogs who wouldn’t bite when they reached their hands into the ring to drag the dogs away.